 By when must I complete Lower-Division Honors requirements?

 Many students complete Lower-Division requirements by the end of their second year; however, the timeline is flexible, depending upon each student’s situation.
 Some students take their final Lower-Division Honors course during their third year or even fourth year.

 Regarding Upper-Division Honors, what are my options?

 You may pursue either University Honors or Departmental Honors, or both.
-To complete University Honors, students take four Honors Colloquia (12 hours).
+To complete University Honors, students take three Honors Colloquia (9 hours).
 To complete Departmental Honors, students undertake a research or creative project and write an Honors Thesis in their major discipline under the guidance of a faculty committee.

 When do I begin Upper-Division Honors?

 Students pursuing University Honors usually begin in the fall of their third year.
 Students pursuing Departmental Honors usually begin in the spring of their third year.
 These timelines are flexible, depending on each student’s situation.